pavelhendrych/OVS-OP-extensibility-draft/doc/ProcessDescription.md

-# Creating an own validation
+# Creating Your Own Validation

 # Preparation
-Here you can find a step-by-step instructions how to implement a stub of a new validation and activate it.
-Make sure you read through all the sections first before you start any coding.
-It will help you understand what is actually needed and how can you reuse both the example class in this GitHub repository and existing code in your S/4Hana system.
+Learn about how to implement and activate a new validation in your system.
+Make sure you read through all the sections before start coding so you can reuse the example class from this repository and the existing code in your system.

 ## [1.
 Customizing](Customizing.md)
 ## [2.
 Business Add-In implementation](BAdIImplementation.md)